-Scholars in the field of planning, law and property rights
+Scholars in the field of planning, law, and property rights

-International Association on Planning, Law and Property Rights
+International Association on Planning, Law, and Property Rights

 Since Bergen, the PLPR track grew and evolved during every annual AESOP conference and in meetings during congresses of any other association of planning schools.
 The group matured and evolved.
-During the 2006 World Congress of Planning Schools in Mexico City, a group of interested faculty members from many countries convened and decided that they would like to establish an International Association on Planning, Law and Property Rights.
-This Association has been established during the inaugural symposium in Amsterdam, in 2007, with Rachelle Alterman as first PLPR President.
+During the 2006 World Congress of Planning Schools in Mexico City, a group of interested faculty members from many countries convened and decided that they would like to establish an International Association on Planning, Law, and Property Rights.
+This Association was established during the inaugural symposium in Amsterdam, in 2007, with Rachelle Alterman as first PLPR President.
 Subsequent meetings took place in various places all over in Europe but also in other parts of the world.

 A free-standing standing academic association

 PLPR meets current needs.
 Currently, PLPR is a free-standing standing academic association with over 400 individual members, from all continents, its own statutes and a website.
-The continuous increasing number of participants demonstrates the extent to which PLPR meets a range of growing needs in the field of planning, law and property rights.
+The continuous increasing number of participants demonstrates the extent to which PLPR meets a range of growing needs in the field of planning, law, and property rights.
 Given the level of enthusiasm amongst its members, it is to be expected that the group will grow and mature even further over the next decades.

 Partner with AESOP

-In 2012, Prof. Ben Davy, president of PLPR, and Prof. Kristina Nilsson, president of the Association of European Schools of Planning (AESOP) at the time have signed a Memorandum of Understanding.
+In 2012, Prof. Ben Davy, president of PLPR, and Prof. Kristina Nilsson, president of the Association of European Schools of Planning (AESOP) at the time signed a Memorandum of Understanding.
 This memorandum affirms and institutionlizes the mutual friendship between the two associations.